Iowa First-Time Home Buyer: 2023 Programs and Grants

 Des Moines first-time home buyers

-The median list price of homes in Des Moines was $199,900 in June 2022.
-That was an increase of 6.9% year-over-year according to Realtor.com.
+The median list price of homes in Des Moines was $229,900 in February 2024.
+That increased 4.5% year-over-year, according to Realtor.com.

 If you want to buy a home at that median price, your down payment options might fall between:

-• $6,000 for 3% down payment
+• $6,897 for 3% down payment

-• $39,980 for 20% down payment
+• $45,980 for 20% down payment

 Cedar Rapids first-time home buyers

-The median list price of homes in Cedar Rapids was $185,000 in June 2022.
-That was an increase of 8.9% year-over-year according to Realtor.com.
+The median list price of homes in Cedar Rapids was $235,000 in February 2024.
+That increased 17.6% year-over-year, according to Realtor.com.

 If you want to buy a home at that median price, your down payment options might fall between:

-• $5,550 for 3% down payment
+• $7,050 for 3% down payment

-• $37,000 for 20% down payment
+• $47,000 for 20% down payment

 Davenport first-time home buyers

-The median list price of homes in Davenport was $184,000 in June 2022.
-That was an increase of 8.3% year-over-year according to Realtor.com.
+The median list price of homes in Davenport was $189,400 in February 2024.
+That decreased 11.9% year-over-year according to Realtor.com.

 If you want to buy a home at that median price, your down payment options might fall between:

-• $5,520 for 3% down payment
+• $5,682 for 3% down payment

-• $36,800 for 20% down payment
+• $37,880 for 20% down payment

 The City of Davenport offers outright grants (that don’t have to be repaid) to eligible first-time home buyers.
-You can receive 50% of your down payment and all your reasonable closing costs up to a total of $10,000.
+You can receive 50% of your down payment and all reasonable closing costs up to a total of $10,000.

 Where to find home buying help in Iowa

-In addition to our selection, the U.S. Department of Housing and Urban Development (HUD) provides lists of statewide, regional, and local resources:
+In addition to our selection, the U.S. Department of Housing and Urban Development (HUD) provides lists of statewide, regional, and local resources.

 Statewide and regional first-time home buyer resources in Iowa